-8.10 With respect to internal non-CET1 own funds instruments, institutions should consider whether the absence of such include a contractual triggers, trigger covering the circumstances described in (b) in paragraph 8.8 above could create difficulties for resolution.
-Such contractual triggers in order to support the ability to co-ordinate the write-down and/or conversion of internal MREL instruments across other subsidiaries, where.
-For the avoidance of doubt, this is deemed helpful to supporting the group resolution, so that all relevant subsidiaries are well-capitalised.
-In cases (either outside or in the course of resolution proceedings)39 where it is not possible trigger should be included in addition to any other write--down and/or convert theor conversion trigger, in different terms, that would be included in the instruments to meet other requirements.
-From 1 January 2026, outstanding internal non-CET1 own funds instruments to CET1 using statutory powers, for example instruments governed by non-UK law where there is no statutory or contractual recognition of UK bail-in rules, that do not include a contractual trigger covering the circumstances described in (b) in paragraph 8.8 will not be eligible to count towards internal MREL, unless the Bank may use its powers under section 3A of the Banking Act to direct relevant personshas agreed that the exception for impracticability referred to address impediments above applies to resolution, in particular through a direction to endeavour to renegotiate instruments under section 3A(4-5).
-The Bank may consider any challenges to resolvability presented by such instruments as part of assessing institutions' resolvability, including, where relevant, through the Resolvability Assessment Framework.a specific instrument.
+8.11 With respect to internal non-CET1 own funds instruments issued prior to 1 January 2026 by institutions within scope of (a) or (b) of paragraph 8.7, institutions should consider whether the absence of such contractual triggers, covering the circumstances described in (b) in paragraph 8.8-above, could create difficulties for resolution.
+Such contractual triggers support the ability to co-ordinate the write-down and/or conversion of internal MREL instruments across other subsidiaries, where this is deemed helpful to supporting the group resolution, so that all relevant subsidiaries are well-capitalised.
+In cases (either outside or in the course of resolution proceedings)45 where it is not possible to write down and/or convert the non-CET1 own funds instruments to CET1 using statutory powers,46 for example instruments governed by non-UK law where there is no statutory or contractual recognition of UK bail-in rules, the Bank may use its powers under section 3A of the Banking Act to direct relevant persons to address impediments to resolution, in particular through a direction to endeavour to renegotiate instruments under section 3A(4-5).
+The Bank may consider any challenges to resolvability presented by such instruments as part of assessing institutions' resolvability, including, where relevant, through the Resolvability Assessment Framework.